Scientist IV - Ecology

 RES is looking for a Scientist IV to join our team.

+We are seeking an experienced and dynamic Coastal Ecologist looking for a challenge.
 As a Scientist IV at RES, you’ll serve as a senior technical expert, project team leader, and mentor to early-career scientists.
-You will manage interdisciplinary field teams, conduct advanced scientific analysis, and ensure that data collection and reporting meet rigorous technical, regulatory, and quality standards.
-You will play a critical role in interpreting ecological data, guiding project strategy, and delivering high-value outcomes for clients across restoration, mitigation, and compliance efforts.
+You will manage interdisciplinary field teams, conduct advanced scientific analysis, and ensure that data collection and reporting meet technical, regulatory, and quality standards.
+This is an opportunity to lead ecological efforts in coastal environments, and support and lead business development initiatives.

 This position is based in our Fort Lauderdale, FL office, and the selected candidate is expected to work from the office via a hybrid schedule.
 Some travel and overnight stays are anticipated.
-Approximately 60-70% of your time will be spent in the field, supporting projects across South and Central Florida.
+Approximately 20 - 30% of your time will be spent in the field, supporting projects across Florida.

 Why You’ll Love This Job

-- You’ll be the go-to technical expert.
-Your insights and leadership will shape project decisions, mentor rising talent, and support ecological outcomes across regions.
+- You’ll be a go-to technical expert.
+Your insights and leadership will shape project decisions, mentor rising talent, and support ecological outcomes in Florida.

 - You’ll lead meaningful science.
-Whether it’s analyzing wetlands, monitoring threatened species, or designing sampling protocols, your work will directly impact restoration success.
+Whether it’s analyzing coastal habitats, developing mitigation plans, or designing sampling protocols, your work will directly impact restoration success.

 - You’ll have variety and influence.
-One day might involve designing a functional assessment approach; the next, presenting scientific findings to a client or regulatory agency.
+One day might involve designing field sampling methodology/approach; the next, presenting scientific findings to a client or regulatory agency.

 - You’ll help grow people and projects.
 As a senior scientist, you’ll mentor junior team members, guide their growth, and shape technical strategy at every project phase.